isobelfc/eng84_iac_ansible/README.md

 - `ansible db -m shell -a "uptime"` to find uptime of the db server
 - `ansible all -a "sudo apt-get update"` to update all packages
 - `ansible all -a "sudo apt-get upgrade"` to upgrade

+## Playbooks
+- written in YAML with .yml/.yaml extension with set of instructions/tasks to do the configuration management on the hosts/agent nodes
+- YAML files need to start with three dashes `---`
+- indentation should be done with spaces, not tabs

+## Setting up Ansible Vault